San Diego Get Together

 with great friends

-Between the high cost of visiting Philly over the Army-Navy weekend and the fact that many of our members want to participate with class and other functions during the game, is is unlikely that we will participate in a tailgate this year.
+Between the high cost of visiting Philly over the Army-Navy weekend and the fact that many of our members want to participate with class and other functions before and during the game, USNA Out will not be co-sponsoring the traditional pre-game tailgate with Knights Out as we have in the past.
+The Knights are continuing the tradition and USNA Outers are welcome to stop by and say hello to our friends from the dark side.

 an image from the opening title sequence